RAF Langham

-Royal Air Force Langham or more simply RAF Langham is a former Royal Air Force station, located at Langham, 27 mi northwest of Norwich in the English county of Norfolk.
+Royal Air Force Langham or more simply RAF Langham is a former Royal Air Force station, located at Langham, 27 mi northwest of Norwich, in the English county of Norfolk.
 It operated between 1940 and 1961.
 The airfield was the most northerly of the wartime RAF airfields in Norfolk and its position, just 3.3 mi from the North Sea at Blakeney, made it a suitable site for RAF Coastal Command aircraft.

-The airfield was built during the first few months of the Second World War as a dispersal and satellite station to RAF Bircham Newton.
+The airfield was built during the early months of the Second World War as a dispersal and satellite station to RAF Bircham Newton.
 It became operational in the summer of 1940.

 History

 The airfield was originally laid out with three grass runways.
-The station became fully self-supporting in 1942, when it was upgraded with three concrete runways (tar-covered), three T2 type and four Blister hangars, an encircling perimeter track and 36 spectacle-shape hardstandings, plus a Type 12779/41 control tower and normal Mk 2 approach lighting for night operations.
+The station became fully self-supporting in 1942, when it was upgraded with three concrete runways (tar-covered), three T2 type and four blister hangars, an encircling perimeter track and 36 spectacle-shape hardstandings, plus a Type 12779/41 control tower and normal Mk 2 approach lights for night operations.

 Primarily used by RAF Coastal Command throughout the war, it was placed on Care and Maintenance in 1947, but reactivated during the Korean War.
-It was later used as an emergency landing strip for RAF Sculthorpe, before final closure in 1961.
+It was later used as an emergency landing strip for RAF Sculthorpe, before its final closure in 1961.